lloydmeta/tasques/README.md

 ### Idempotency

-When submitting/creating a Task, one can optionally specify an "id" field, which acts a Queue-specific idempotency key (a UUID is generated and used if not specified).
+When submitting/creating a Task, you can optionally specify an "id" field, which acts a Queue-specific idempotency key (a UUID is generated and used if not specified).
+If there is already a Task in the Queue you specified with that key, the submission will fail.

-Note that idempotency is only for *live* Tasks: it's possible for a Task to be created with the same Id as another already archived Task.
+Note that idempotency is only for un-archived Tasks: it's possible for a Task to be created with the same Id as another already archived Task.
 The `archive_older_than` period config can be tweaked if this is an issue.

 ### Dev